cabforum/servercert/docs/BR.md

 Due to the complexity in implementing the certificate-formatting standards of these Requirements when issuing publicly-trusted Certificates, before a Certificate or Precertificate [RFC 6962] is issued, effective 2024-09-15 the CA SHOULD implement a Linting process to test the technical conformity of the to-be-signed Certificate with these Requirements.
 Effective 2025-03-15, the CA SHALL implement a Linting process to test the technical conformity of the to-be-signed Certificate with these Requirements.

-Methods used to produce a certificate containing to-be-signed Certificate content include, but are not limited to:
+Methods used to produce a certificate containing the to-be-signed Certificate content include, but are not limited to:

 1. Sign the `tbsCertificate` with a "dummy" Private Key whose Public Key component is not certified by a Certificate that chains to a publicly-trusted CA Certificate; or
 2. Specify a static value for the `signature` field of the Certificate ASN.1 SEQUENCE.